-The Working with Children Check (Check) examines relevant information from your national criminal records and, in some cases, reports by some professional bodies about your professional conduct.
+The Working with Children Check examines relevant information from your national criminal records and, in some cases, determinations and findings from prescribed bodies listed in the Working with Children Act 2005 (the Act).

 Your national criminal history

-The Check also examines reports from Corrections Victoria, the Department of Health and Human Services’ Child Protection Unit, other courts, information provided by organisations and other relevant sources.
+The Check also examines reports from Corrections Victoria, the Department of Health and Human Services’ Child Protection Unit, court jurisdictions, information provided by organisations and other relevant sources.

 The Check reveals information about: